msalemor/azure-solution-monitoring/README.md

 ## Using Dashboards vs Alerts

 Alerts constantly monitor the health of the systems and raise notification when issues are discoverd.
-Dashboards are usefult to have all the information handy in one place handy once alerts have been raised.
+Dashboards can help to quickly get health status of all running systems and help correlate service events.

 ## Topdown monitor strategy

 - Azure Services Health
-- Depender Service Health (CPU utilization, Memory utilization, Data utlization, HD Storage)
+- Dependent Service Health (CPU utilization, Memory utilization, Data utlization, HD Storage)
 - Application Health with Application Insights
   - Availability
   - 5XX